 - Vegetable oil (I used grape seed oil)

-Wash, and if necessary, peel the vegetables.
-Slice them into thin pieces, about 1/16″ thick, preferably with a mandoline
+- Wash, and if necessary, peel the vegetables.
+Slice them into thin pieces, about 1/16″ thick, preferably with a mandolin.

 - Lightly spray or brush each side of the vegetables with oil.
 The key is to apply a very small amount of oil to the vegetables, especially if you are using turnips.
 Use just enough to cover them and keep them from burning.
 Otherwise the oil will seep through so much that the vegetables never really “crisp.”